azoozin/Foundations/README.md

-# Foundations

-The Odin Project Foundations portion projects.
+Recipe project from The Odin Project Foundations